zulip/zulip/docs/prod-requirements.md

   that Zulip can properly manage inline image previews.
 You'll also need outgoing SMTP access to your SMTP server (the standard port for this is 587) so that Zulip can send email.

-#### Operating System

-Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial are supported for running Zulip in production.
-64-bit is recommended.

 #### Domain name